Get E-Book

 sourceMap: true,

-});With mode: 'transform', Node can emit JavaScript for supported transform-required syntax and can generate a source map.
-That is a different contract from whitespace-preserving stripping.
-The moment you ask for generated JavaScript, output shape matters.
-For application builds, tsc, a bundler, or a TypeScript-aware runner remains the place to own that decision.
+With mode: 'transform', Node can emit JavaScript for supported transform-required syntax and can generate a source map.
+That is a different job from whitespace-preserving stripping.
+Once you ask for generated JavaScript, output decisions become part of the tool.
+For application builds, use tsc, a bundler, or a TypeScript-aware runner.

 The Compile Cache Path